 “That’s when I learned that the words ‘all we have to do’ and ‘legacy systems’ should never be used in the same sentence,” says Grosso.

-Why P&Cs Must Embrace Agility in the Digital Era
+Why Agility for P&Cs is Essential in the Digital Era

-Agility allows insurance companies to respond to change at the pace of change.
-And as the pace of change increases, so does the need for insurance companies to become more agile in order to keep up.
+Agility for P&Cs makes them more responsive to change.
+As the pace of change increases, so does the need for insurance companies to become more agile in order to keep up.

 Digital change poses a major challenge to insurers, and not all insurance companies are optimistic about its effects.
 In a 2018 report, PwC researchers stated that 44 percent of insurance leaders agreed that “most existing insurers will not survive, at least in their current form.”